Exotic Amboyna Burl and Yellowheart Crochet Hook

 Sizes N (10mm) and larger are 7" to 8" long.

 Hooks with multiple woods tend to be to the longer side of these measurements.
 The reason for the variation is that each hooks is hand turned and while the standard shape, which gives the ergonomic advantage, is maintained, each hook is uniquely it's own.

 Because this hook is handcrafted there will be variation in appearance, grain and color.
 No two Hooks will be the same!
 Pictures are examples of what you will receive.

-Last Picture is a winged bowl I did for an Amboyna Burl Cap
+Last Picture is a winged bowl I did form an Amboyna Burl Cap.

 When in the burl form, Narra’s wood is usually referred to as Amboyna burl — that name coming from Amboyna Island, another place the trees can be found.